ShikherVerma/booknshelf.com/readme.md

 ### Engineering todo

-#### July 23th
+#### July 24th
-- save book covers in s3

-### TODO Before Launch
+- Fix InvalidArgumentException("Driver [{$config['driver']}] is not supported.
+Bugsnag
+- Fix the book search hover thing!!! finally!
+- covers on shelves to write the name and description, same for actions
 - Mixpanel tracking
 - Add all Metas and SEO stuff needed.
+- Create shelf redesign like other modals
+- Fix shelf searching, should be clickable

+### TODO Before Launch
+- Create all my own shelves

 #### July 23th (Making Booknshelf Pretty)